Insights in your inbox

 Identifying the Bottlenecks in a Supply Chain

 Let us look at how to identify the bottlenecks of the supply chain.
 Fundamentally, identification is the most significant step to positive change.
 When a business chooses not to respond to problems it makes for a stagnant production and slower turnaround time.
 The thing to keep in mind is that bottlenecks include external factors affecting the process like raw materials, manufacturing, and shipment.
-Your supply chain is end-to-end, from ordering raw materials to the delivery to your customer, so any bottleneck in the supply chain will have a domino effect down the line.
+Your supply chain is end-to-end, from ordering raw materials to delivery to your customer, so any bottleneck in the supply chain will have a domino effect down the line.

 Another reason for bottlenecks in supply chain management can be the lack of planning of the process.
 The best way of identifying the bottlenecks is by analyzing the previously collected data and information, through process mapping your current state.
 The process can be slowed if your front-line team has not been given enough instructions, tools or the right resources to effectively and efficiently do their jobs.
-Communication is change orders or project revisions are also a contributing factor to supply chain bottlenecks and overall business inefficiencies.

 The lack of visibility remains another bottleneck with monstrous outcomes.
 According to a survey conducted by SupplyChain Digital, 78% of C-level executives need real-time visibility across their inventory network and supply chain.
 However, they still plan to put resources into intelligence, agility, and automation initiatives.